garbados/witch-clock/readme.md

 Tool for computing dates around solstices and equinoxes, answering questions like, "How many days until the Summer Solstice?"

-witch-clock concerns itself with solstices and equinoxes.
+witch-clock concerns itself with solstices, equinoxes, and the phases of the moon.
 For more witchy star shit, check out [astronomia](https://www.npmjs.com/package/astronomia).

 ## Install